fdelivamsft/mc-pilot/data/init.md

 ### data guidelines

 This example works only with two files:
-- influencers.txt
+- influencers.json
-- campaigns.txt
+- campaigns.json

-The name is important because of the filter used to search inside the DB:
+The category is important because of the filter used to search inside the DB:
 {
   "search": "*",
   "select": "id,content,metadata,title,source,chunk",
-  "filter": "title eq '/documents/campaigns.txt'"
-}
+  "filter": "category eq 0" ## 0 filter all the campaign, while 1 filters all the influencers }

 Please check the prompts to see how they were generated.